flavienlaurent/NotBoringActionBar/README.md

 News Stand app makes the Action Bar not boring
 ==================

-I'm currently working on a blog post to explain how to achieve the whole edition view:
+I'm currently working on a blog post to explain how to create the whole edition view:
-- action bar translation effect
+- action bar transition
 - Ken Burns animation

 Stay tuned :)